jerwintuchi/js-metacrafters/eth+avax-project-module-1-to-4/module-2/readme.md

 # Fullstack Ethereum Project with React, Hardhat, and ethers.js

-This is a fullstack project utilizing React.js for the front end and Hardhat for Ethereum development, integrating an Ethereum wallet using ethers.js.
+This is a fullstack project utilizing React.js for the front end and Hardhat for Ethereum development, integrating an Ethereum wallet using ethers.js that allows:
+   - Deposit: Allows users to deposit Ether into the contract.
+   - Withdraw: Enables users to withdraw Ether from the contract.
+   - Burn: Provides the functionality to burn Ether from the contract.

 ## Project Structure